Variable aggregation for nonlinear optimization problems: Computational results

 In this section, we compare convergence reliability of each of our proposed elimination methods for distillation, moving bed, and pipeline test problems.
 We do not perform a parameter sweep for the OPF test problem as Egret \cite{knueven2019} does not construct these problems with easily mutable parameters.
 Here, reliability is measured for each test problem by performing a parameter sweep over two input parameters and counting the instances that are able to solve within 3,000 iterations with the IPOPT nonlinear solver.

 Convergence results of a parameter sweep over relative volatility and the feed mole fraction of heavy component for the distillation optimal control problem are shown, for each method, in Figure \ref{fig:distill-convergence}.
 Results of a parameter sweep varying inlet solid temperature and inlet solid flow rate in the moving bed model are shown in Figure \ref{fig:mb-steady-convergence} and results of a sweep varying gas temperature and supply pressure in the pipeline dynamic optimization problem are shown in Figure \ref{fig:pipeline_convergence}.
 A summary showing the percent of problems solved by each method, for each model and in total, is shown in Table \ref{tab:convergence}.
+The average solve time ($t^{avg}_{solve}$) in Table \ref{tab:convergence} is computed over the successfully converged instances of the parameter sweep.

 Our first observation is that variable aggregation generally improves convergence.
 No aggregation method leads to fewer instances converged, for any test problem, than the original model (represented by ``--'' in the ``Model'' column of Table \ref{tab:convergence}).
 For each model, the discrepancy between instances converged with the original model and with the best aggregation method is significant: With the distillation model and the degree-2 strategy, 18 additional instances (15\% more) converge, with the moving bed model and the greedy strategy, 17 additional instances (14\% more) converge, and with the pipeline model and several different aggregation strategies, 22 additional instances (18\% more) converge.
 Overall, the best strategies are degree-2 (Algorithm \ref{alg:nonlinear-degree2}), greedy (Algorithm \ref{alg:greedy}), and linear-matching (Algorithm \ref{alg:matching}), which converge between 13\% and 15\% more instances of these three test problems than the original model.